anu-01/AppInsights-Playwright/README.md

 </li>

 <li>
- Set APPLICATIONINSIGHTS_CONNECTION_STRING is Azure portal for Function App <br/>
+ Set APPLICATIONINSIGHTS_CONNECTION_STRING in Azure portal for Function App <br/>
  Go to Azure Portal → Application Insights and copy the Instrumentation Key / Connection String. <br/>
  Go to Azure Portal → Function App -> Settings -> Environment Variables and set it there <br/>